Mount Toubkal Trek

 Day 6 Marrakech

 Wake up to the ‘call for the prayer’ voice coming out from the minaret of local mosque.
-After breakfast, pack up and head back down to Imlil (approximately three hours).
+After breakfast, pack up and head back down to Imlil (approximately one hour).
 From here it's a one-and-a-half hour drive back across the plains to Marrakech.
 The vibrant city of Marrakech is a feast for the senses.
 After checking in to your hotel, you'll have plenty of time to explore.
 Head out on to colourful square of Djemaa El-Fna and start your city adventure with the glass of freshly squeezed orange juice, famous drink of Marrakech.
 Head out to the photographic museum to see the past of Morocco captured in amazing pictures and end your day on the one of many rooftop restaurants surrounding the square.

 Day 7 Marrakech